-To show Area of Practice pages in the Client file
+To include Area of Practice tabs in the Client file

-This will add the additional pages specific to the new Area of Practice that is assigned to the client for easier access.
+This will add the additional tabs to the Client file for the Area of Practice that is assigned to the client.

 If your firm works with multiple areas of law, it can be difficult to organize your client’s information for each type of case.
 That’s why using customizable Area of Practice pages can work for you!